City in Pennsylvania, United States

 Loading Weather

 Erie is a city on the south shore of Lake Erie and the county seat of Erie County, Pennsylvania, United States.
-It is the fifth-most populous city in Pennsylvania and the most populous in Northwestern Pennsylvania with a population of 94,831 at the 2020 census.
+It is the fifth-most populous city in Pennsylvania and the most populous in Northwestern Pennsylvania with a population of 92,940 as of 2024 census estimates.
 The Erie metropolitan area had a population of 270,876 in 2020.
 Erie is about 80 miles (130 km) from Buffalo, 90 miles (140 km) from Cleveland, and 120 miles (190 km) from Pittsburgh.Wikipedia

 01